IBM/openshift-mongodb-enterprise-operator-example/README.md

 mongodb-example-user   Updated   72s
 ```

-Now that you have a secure MongoDB deployment, the next step guides you how to connect to this database from your applications or microservices in your OpenShift cluster.
+Now that you have a secure MongoDB deployment, follow the steps below to connect to this database from your applications or microservices in your OpenShift cluster.

-### 6. Deploy sample application
+### 6. Deploy a sample application

-Now you can connect your microservices with the secured MongoDB deployment.
-An example nodejs application is provided in this repo `example-applications/nodejs`.
+You can connect your microservices with the secured MongoDB deployment.
+An example Node.js application is provided in this repo `example-applications/nodejs`.

 You can build and push the example app as a container image in Docker Hub.